konstfish/shoal/docs/usage/Usage.md

 ## Kubernetes Structure

 The diagram below represents a basic web application.
 An *Ingress* controls where traffic from the Internet is routed.
-Depending on the path, a *Service* is chosen, which selects *Pods*.
+Depending on the path, a *Service* is exposed, which selects *Pods*.
 The selection is made using *Labels* (represented as dotted lines.) *Deployments* control the *Pods*, which are wrappers for *Containers*.
 The *Backend Pods* communicate with the Database using the *Database Service*, which is discoverable from within the Backend Pods using DNS.
 The Database persists data using a *Persistent Volume Claim* (*PVC*).

 ```mermaid
 flowchart LR